chuckconway/conway-endpoints/README.md

 ### 2. When there is no incoming type

 Sometimes requests don't have any data incoming data, it's a simple call to an endpoint.
-It might be a trigger or request to retrieve static data,  in this case, we don't need an incoming type.
+It might be a trigger or request static data,  in this case, we don't need an incoming type.